Accessibility vs. Accommodations

-SAS focuses our efforts toward accessibility.
+SAS focuses its efforts on accessibility.
 This effort allows a broad continuum of users with/without disabilities to access programs, course materials, activities, and services.
-Individuals with varied needs may participate outright. (i.e. No one is restricted from using curb cuts and automatic door openers, yet it meets the needs of individuals whose mobility may be affected such as a person using a wheelchair.)
+Individuals with varied needs may participate outright. (i.e., No one is restricted from using curb cuts and automatic door openers, yet it meets the needs of individuals whose mobility may be affected, such as a person using a wheelchair.)
 Alternately, accommodations are provided to address that which is inaccessible.
-Accommodations generally are meant to address issues of inaccessibility for individuals with disabilities, (such accommodations may also meet the needs of others, e.g., temporary disabilities).
+Accommodations are generally meant to address inaccessibility issues for individuals with disabilities (such accommodations may also meet the needs of others, e.g., temporary disabilities).
 The content that follows is intended to promote accessibility for diverse learners with or without disabilities or accommodation letters.

 Re: Instructional Materials, SAS will notify faculty each semester of known students enrolled in identified courses where accessibility needs exist.
 This notification will occur after the enrollment process for each semester.